-Basically, they’re what is officially called an ‘image hose’, and they’re quite fun.
-They are basically a brush-tip with multiple image files.
+Basically, they’re what are officially called ‘image hoses’, and they’re quite fun.
+They are basically brush-tips with multiple image files.

 The typical way to make them is to first draw the ‘frames’ on a small canvas, per layer:

 You can use the Alt + shortcut on the layer thumbnails to isolate layers without hiding them.

 When done you should have a mess like this.

 Go into the brush settings (F5 key), and go to predefined brush-tips, and click stamp.
 You will get this window.